 Visiting Arches National Park in September

-BUT if you don’t have a ticket, you can still visit the park as long as you enter before 6 am.
-In September we highly recommend getting to the park EARLY anyway so you can see and photograph the sunrise at Arches National Park!
+Don’t worry if you can’t get a ticket because you can still visit the park as long as you enter before 6 am.
+Time your entry so you can see and photograph the sunrise at Arches National Park!

 Another option is to visit the park after 5 p.m. when the crowds in the late afternoon start to diminish.
 You won’t need a ticket to see and photograph sunset at Arches National Park, or enjoy stargazing at night!